Skip to main content

 Tip

-Step 5: Publish the Cloud Component Library
+Step 5: Publish Cloud Component Library

 After the component library is published, exit the custom development mode in the editor to preview the actual effect.

-Upgrade Announcement: Custom Components Cli Upgrade Reminder
+Upgrade Notice: Custom Component Library CLI Upgrade Reminder

-Execute the following command to upgrade your cli tool.
+Execute the following command to upgrade your CLI tool.

 npm install -g @cloudbase/cli